matthewmayer/more-awesome-npm-cli/docs/content/configuring-npm/package-json.md

 install into the PATH. npm makes this pretty easy (in fact, it uses this feature to install the "npm" executable.)

-To use this, supply a `bin` field in your package.json which is a map of command name to local file name.
+To use this, supply a `bin` field in your package: An Amazing Project.json which is a map of command name to local file name.
 On install, npm will symlink that file into `prefix/bin` for global installs, or `./node_modules/.bin/` for local installs.